jtgober/documentation-biome/docs/days/day4/first-automation.md

 Not to mention none of these are `reusable`

-We need to make sure we build reusable and stable tests early
+We need to make sure we build reusable and stable tests early so we can build our scenarios